MaastrichtU-IDS/ucum-fhir-openrefine-extension/README.md

 # UCUM-FHIR OpenRefine GREL functions

-This repository is a extension that adds some of the functionality provided by the [UCUM-Java](https://github.com/FHIR/Ucum-java/tree/master) library to OpenRefine.
+This repository is an OpenRefine extension that adds some of the functionality provided by the [UCUM-Java](https://github.com/FHIR/Ucum-java/tree/master) library as GREL functions.

 ## Added GREL functions